Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using

-We answer the third question by applying a novel joint modeling of Hawkes processes~\cite{Kong2020a} to model together the outbound call series of each student participating in the \Netsense study.
-Based on the Hawkes parameters and the activity descriptors, we build a user description vector that we use together with off-the-shelve regressors to predict individual Big5 personality traits~\cite{Goldberg1990}.
-The ground truth for this data is the Big Five Inventory~\cite{John2008}, a personality assessment survey filled in by each student.
-We find that agreebleness appears the most predictable traits (with an RMSE of 0.25), and openness the least predictable (RMSE = 0.55).
-Importantly, our Hawkes model based descriptors outperform a recent baseline~\citep{Stachl2020}, which use a wide range of mobile phone and activity features and report RMSE values around 0.7 (arguably on another dataset).
-We also predicted the Big5 personality traits using 204 features extracted from the student filled-in surveys, relating to grades, health, happiness, activity, book reading and club membership.
-Surprisingly, we find the prediction results using such rich data representations are only marginally better than using the Hawkes-based descriptors.
-This indicates that the outbound call activity modeled using Hawkes processes embeds a surprising amount of personal information.
+We answer the third question by applying a novel joint modeling of Hawkes processes~\cite{Kong2020a} to model jointly the call series of each student participating in the \Netsense and \Nethealth studies.
+We describe users using features built on their activity patterns and we use off-the-shelve regressors to predict individual Big5 personality traits~\cite{Goldberg1990}.
+The ground truth is the Big Five Inventory~\cite{John2008}, a personality assessment survey filled in by each student.
+We compare our method with two baselines.
+The first baseline~\cite{Monsted2018} uses a wide range of complex features (including autoregressive) based on call history.
+The second baseline uses 145 features (\Netsense) and 2212 features (\Nethealth) self-reported in the surveys: grades, health, happiness, activity, book reading, and club membership.
+These are highly personal and sensitive features, and have been shown to be the upper bound of automatic personality traits prediction~\cite{Novikov2021}.
+We find our method to outperform the first baseline and, surprisingly, very competitive with respect to the prediction upper-bound.
+This indicates that the Hawkes-modelled call activities embed a surprising amount of personal information.

-\textbf{The main contributions of this paper are as follows:} \begin{itemize} \item We show that a Hawkes point process with a power-law decaying kernel can model the phone call contact series between individuals; \item We use the fitted parameters of a Hawkes model to distinguish between types of relations (such as family, friendship or romantic) and detect their temporal dynamics; \item We show that the call activity (modeled using Hawkes point processes) is as predictive of the user's Big5 psychometric traits as the user filled-in questionnaire. \end{itemize}
+\textbf{The main contributions of this paper are as follows:} \begin{itemize} \item We show that a Hawkes point process with a power-law decaying kernel can model the phone call contact series between individuals. \item We use the fitted parameters of a Hawkes model to distinguish between types of relations (such as family, friendship, or romantic). \item We show that the call activity (modeled using Hawkes point processes) might be as predictive of the user's Big5 psychometric traits as the user filled-in questionnaire. \end{itemize}